stash86/binance-proxy/README.md

 | `-f`   |`$BPX_DISABLE_FUTURES`| Disables proxy for **FUTURES** markets. | `bool` | `false` | No        |
 | `-a`   |`$BPX_ALWAYS_SHOW_FORWARDS`| Always show requests forwarded via REST even if verbose is disabled | `bool` | `false` | No        |

 Instead of using command line switches environment variables can be used, there are several ways how those can be implemented.
 For example `.env` files could be used in combination with `docker-compose`.

-Passing variables to a docker container can also be achieved in different ways, please see the documentation for all available options [here](https://docs.docker.com/compose/environment-variables/).
+Passing variables to a docker container can also be achieved in different ways, please see the documentation for all available options [in this page](https://docs.docker.com/compose/environment-variables/).

 ## 🐞 Bug / Feature Request

-If you find a bug (the proxy couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/stash86/binance-proxy/issues/new) by including a **logfile** and a **meaningful description** of the problem.
+If you find a bug (the proxy couldn't handle the query and / or gave undesired results), kindly open an issue [at github repo](https://github.com/stash86/binance-proxy/issues/new) by including a **logfile** and a **meaningful description** of the problem.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/stash86/binance-proxy/issues/new).
+If you'd like to request a new function, feel free to do so by opening an issue [at github repo](https://github.com/stash86/binance-proxy/issues/new).

 ## 💻 Development

 Want to contribute? **Great!🥳**

 To fix a bug or enhance an existing module, follow these steps: